PaulZC/NEO-M8T_GNSS_FeatherWing/LEARN.md

 [RAWX_Logger_2](https://github.com/PaulZC/NEO-M8T_GNSS_FeatherWing/tree/master/Arduino/RAWX_Logger_2) is an improved version of the logger.
 A new log file is automatically opened every _INTERVAL_ minutes to minimise data loss in the event of a power failure.
+RAWX_Logger_2 pauses the GNSS RAWX messages while one file is closed and another opened, incurring a data loss of one or two RAWX messages.

+[RAWX_Logger_3](https://github.com/PaulZC/NEO-M8T_GNSS_FeatherWing/tree/master/Arduino/RAWX_Logger_3) is experimental.
+Your mileage may vary!
+Again, a new log file is automatically opened every _INTERVAL_ minutes to minimise data loss in the event of a power failure, but the GNSS RAWX messages are _not_ paused while one file is closed and another opened.
+This technique is completely reliant on the serial receive buffer being large enough to store the incoming RAWX data between files.
+The code seems to work OK but it does need to be enhanced to be able to handle a loss of data sync
+(currently, the data is expected to be 'perfect').

 Connect a normally-open push-to-close switch between swPin and GND.
 By default, swPin is Digital Pin 15 (0.2" away from the GND pin on the Adalogger).
 The pin can be changed by editing the code.